ssbc/ssb-buttwoo-spec/README.md

 ### Bipf encoding

-While many encodings could be used for encoding of especially the value part, bipf is a relatively simple format.
+While many encodings could be used for encoding of especially the metadata part, bipf is a relatively simple format.
 The JavaScript implementation is roughly 250 lines for encode and decode.
 Bipf allows the content to be reused when encoding for the database in [ssb-db2] resultating in roughly half the time used compared to existing feed